Poorest Cities In Alaska For 2022

-However, like all states, Alaska has certain places that are going on hard times.
-These places have an above average percent of people that are living in poverty, out of work, or not making as much as they should be.
+Like all states, Alaska has certain places that are going on hard times.
+These Alaska places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.

-To do so, we analyzed the newest Census data from the American Community Survey for the 21 places in Alaska with more than 2,000 people.
+To do so, we used Saturday Night Science to analyze the newest Census data from the American Community Survey for the 21 cities in Alaska with more than 2,000 people.

 2. Wasilla